landofcoder/pwa-studio-yume-theme-magento2/README.md

  ```

 ## Creating a custom storefront
-The easiest way to add a custom storefront is to duplicate the `example-company` folder and rename it to your likings.
+The easiest way to add a custom storefront is to duplicate the `custom-module` folder and rename it to your likings.
 Don't forget to change it inside the root package.json, lerna.json and the package.json from the storefront.

 **NOTE:**<br />